 In this case, we choose $\tau^{n-1}$ on $S_{0,k}$ for all possibilities of $\tilde{k}$ (e.g. Figure \ref{tau in terms of generators}$(b)$ shows the chosen non-simple closed curve in the case of $n=3$ on $S_{0,6}$).
-These curves lift simply on $S_{0,k}^{[n]}$ by using the construction of $p$.
+It follows directly from the construction of $p$ that these curves lift simply on $S_{0,k}^{[n]}$.
 For example, in Figure \ref{Lift of tau in 2 sheeted covering of S_0,4}, a simple lift of $\tau^1$ is shown on $2$-sheeted covering $S_{0,4}^{[2]}$.
 Here the red cut lines $c_1$ are identified where two points `$\bullet$' are identified on both sheets.
 No matter how the rest of the cuts are identified maintaining the scheme described, the indicated blue curve gives a simple lift of $\tau^1$ on $S_{0,4}^{[2]}$.
+This concludes Case 1.

-Before going to the next case we state the following well known lemma. \begin{lemma} Lift of essential closed curve on $S$ is again essential. \end{lemma} \begin{proof}[Proof] Let $p: \tilde{S} \to S $ is a covering projection and $\tilde{\gamma}$ on $\tilde{S}$ is a lift of essential closed curve $\gamma$ on $S$.
-If possible $\tilde{\gamma}$ is non-essential.
+Before going to the next case, we state the following well known lemma. \begin{lemma} Any lift of an essential closed curve on a surface $S$ is again essential. \end{lemma} \begin{proof}[Proof] Let $p: \tilde{S} \to S $ be a covering projection and $\tilde{\gamma}$ on $\tilde{S}$ is a lift of an essential closed curve $\gamma$ on $S$.
+If possible, $\tilde{\gamma}$ is non-essential.
 Then there is a boundary component of $\tilde{S}$, say $\sigma$ such that

-Now $p$ is a finite covering map so it is a proper map.
-Hence $p\circ\sigma$ is homotopic to a boundary component of $S$, i.e., $\gamma$ is homotopic to a boundary of $S$, giving a contradiction to the fact that $\gamma$ is essential. \end{proof} \textit{Case 2:}\phantomsection Let the number of boundary components of $S_{0,k}$ is odd where $k>3$ (case: $k=3$ is discussed in Section \ref{Pair of pants}).
+Since $p$ is a local homeomorphism, $p\circ\sigma$ is homotopic to a boundary component of $S$, i.e., $\gamma$ is homotopic to a boundary of $S$.
+This gives a contradiction to the fact that $\gamma$ is essential. \end{proof} \textit{Case 2:}\phantomsection Suppose the number of boundary components of $S_{0,k}$ is odd where $k>3$ (case: $k=3$ is discussed in Section \ref{Pair of pants}).
 Then $S_{0,k}$ can be represented as the union of two surfaces $N_1$ and $N_2$ where $N_1$ is a surface of genus $0$ and $k-1$ boundary components whereas $N_2$ is a surface of genus $0$ and $3$ boundary components.
 Also, $N_1 \cap N_2$ is a circle which is a boundary component of both $N_1$ and $N_2$.
 For example, a representation of $S_{0,7}$ is depicted in Figure \ref{Union of N_1 and N_2}.